Vespertine112/clink/README.md

 # clink
-(WIP framework) A tool and framework for bottom to top config migration to new machines
+A tool for migrating my config to any machine